GovTechSG/techpass-user-docs/docs/step0-set-up-mfa-for-wog-account.md

   <kbd>![security-verification](assets/images/security-verification-for-wog/step-1-selection.png)</kbd>

+  6. Follow the on-screen instructions on the **Configure mobile app** page.

     !> Do not close this page on your computer.

-  6. Follow the on-screen instructions on the **Configure mobile app** page.

   <kbd>![scan-qr-code](assets/images/security-verification-for-wog/scan-qr-code.png)</kbd>

-  You are now redirected to Step 1 of **Additional security verification**.
+  When you have completed the on-screen instructions, you are redirected to the **Additional security verification** page.

   7. Confirm your Authenticator app is configured before clicking **Next**.